CVE-2025-9679: SQL Injection in itsourcecode Student Information System

 Technical Analysis

-CVE-2025-9679 is a medium-severity SQL Injection vulnerability identified in version 1.0 of the itsourcecode Student Information System (SIS).
-The vulnerability resides in the /course_edit1.php file, specifically involving the manipulation of the 'ID' parameter.
-An attacker can remotely exploit this flaw without requiring authentication or user interaction.
-By injecting malicious SQL code into the 'ID' parameter, the attacker can manipulate backend database queries.
-This can lead to unauthorized data access, data modification, or potentially database corruption.
-The CVSS 4.0 base score is 6.9, reflecting a network attack vector with low complexity and no privileges or user interaction needed.
-The impact on confidentiality, integrity, and availability is rated low individually but combined leads to a medium overall severity.
-No official patches or fixes have been published yet, and while no known exploits are currently observed in the wild, the public disclosure of the vulnerability increases the risk of exploitation.
-The vulnerability affects only version 1.0 of the product, which is a student information system typically used by educational institutions to manage student data, courses, and related academic information.
+CVE-2025-9679 is a SQL Injection vulnerability identified in version 1.0 of the itsourcecode Student Information System, specifically within an unspecified function in the /course_edit1.php file.
+The vulnerability arises from improper sanitization or validation of the 'ID' parameter, which allows an attacker to inject malicious SQL code remotely without requiring authentication or user interaction.
+This flaw enables an attacker to manipulate backend database queries, potentially leading to unauthorized data access, data modification, or even deletion.
+The vulnerability has a CVSS 4.0 base score of 6.9 (medium severity), reflecting its network attack vector, low complexity, and no required privileges or user interaction.
+The impact on confidentiality, integrity, and availability is rated low individually but combined can be significant depending on the exploitation context.
+No patches or fixes have been publicly disclosed yet, and while no known exploits are reported in the wild, the public disclosure of the exploit code increases the risk of exploitation.
+The Student Information System is typically used by educational institutions to manage sensitive student data, making this vulnerability particularly critical in environments where personal and academic records are stored.
+Attackers exploiting this vulnerability could extract sensitive student information, alter academic records, or disrupt system availability, impacting institutional operations and privacy compliance.

 Potential Impact